+Much of our uncooked kitchen waste and garden rubbish can easily be home composted.
 Composting turns your kitchen and garden waste into a free nutrient rich food for your garden and can be used on the vegetable garden, flower beds or placed around trees to improve soil structure and nutrient content.

-You can order online or call 0844 571 4444 and quote reference SWP13L (charges made at the standard cost from a BT landline of 5p per minute, plus setup charge.
-Other providers may charge more).
+You can order online or call 0844 571 4444 and quote reference SWP13L.
+Charges are made at the standard cost from a BT landline of 5p per minute, plus setup charge.
+Other providers may charge more.

 What can I compost?

-- Uncooked fruit and vegetables
+- uncooked fruit and vegetables

-- Coffee grounds and tea bags
+- coffee grounds and tea bags

-- Shredded paper, cardboard or used kitchen paper
+- shredded paper, cardboard or used kitchen paper

-- Finely chopped shrub pruning's
+- finely chopped shrub prunings

-- Pernicious weeds (such as bindweed, thistle and dock)
+- pernicious weeds (such as bindweed, thistle and dock)

 Residents who wish to recycle all of their food waste in the garden, including cooked foods meats, fish and dairy products can consider food waste digesters.

 Further composting tips and information can be found through the recycle now website.